clojupyter/clojupyter/doc/conda-installing.md

 prompting using the `-y` flag.

-Using both version and buildnum enables you tell conda to go back and forth between versions as needed, including *downgrades* (not the warning from conda in the middle of the output):
+Using both version and buildnum enables you tell conda to go back and forth between versions as needed, including *downgrades* (note the warning from conda in the middle of the output):

 ```
 > conda list | grep clojupyter